guacsec/guac-docs/graphql.md

 ```

 Now we will use a query on `IsDependency` to find all the packages that the
 `consul` container image depends on.
-The query is looks like this:
+The query looks like this:

 ```
 {